Re-register a Hyper-V host if:

 Step 3: Activate the Phoenix agent

-After you install the Phoenix agent, activate it on the Hyper-V host.
+After you install the Phoenix agent, activate it on the Hyper-V host to authenticate the incoming backup and restore requests.
 To activate the Phoenix agent:

 - Open the command-line prompt with Admin privilege, and change the directory to the agent installation directory.